jeffaco/duplicacy-util/README.md

 permissions of this file appropriately.

-Once you set up the E-Mail configuration appropriately, you can test it with a command like: `./duplicacy-util -tm`.
-This will trigger two E-Mail messages to be generated: one "success" message and one "failure" message.
+Once you set up the E-Mail configuration appropriately, you can test it with a command like: `./duplicacy-util -tn`.
+This will trigger notifications for all configured notification channels (e.g E-Mail).

 It's recommended that you use Gmail filtering so that failed backups are visable in your `inbox` while successful backups are set aside for